Federated Schools of Holy Trinity Parish

 The Federated Schools have a zero tolerance of child abuse.

-Federated Policies in relation to Child Safety
+MACS Policies in relation to Child Safety